HermesHeraios/CD-List-Classical-Chronological-/README.md

 Captain Chauvinism: Oh, you're right.
 I forgot about all that.

-Hermes the Psychiatrist: Right, so, were talking about some sort of landlord character--
+Hermes the Psychiatrist: Right, so, we were talking about some sort of landlord character--

 Captain Chauvinism: Hold on. *phone* No!
 Tell the renters that if they want the utilities to actually work, I'm going to raise their rent!
 I sent you to school for a reason, bitch!
 Come through for me! *phone away* I'm sorry.
 Continue.

 Hermes the Psychiatrist: *winces* Okay.
 So....
 Okay, so do you want this, municipal support type for the ballet girls to be all like, all grey-bun governess, like....
 "Oh, so you're prettier than me, is that it?
 Well, then I'll turn totally feral on you, and stab!
 Stab!"
 Now, if it were like, Richard Nazi or something--

-Captain Chauvinism: What does that have to do with the girl's life.
-We're talking about relativism hiding inside statistics.
+Captain Chauvinism: What does that have to do with a girl's life.
+We're talking about relativism hiding inside statistics. *Whiteness*.

 Hermes the Psychiatrist: (ignoring him) But if he's like, Strauss the Party-master: "Come to the party!
 Bring a bottle of wine!
 Ah!
 Be good to us!"
 And not a grey-bun governess.
 You see.